rifqifarhansyah/TreasureHunter/README.md

 <a name="general-information"></a>

 ## General Information
 A simple program that write in C# language to implement BFS and DFS algorithm for solving maze treasure hunt problems.
-This project made for the Tubes 2 of IF2211 - Strategi Algoritma course at ITB.
+This project made for fulfilling Tubes 2 of IF2211 - Strategi Algoritma course at ITB 2022/2023.

 <a name="creator-information"></a>